Shillong: Media

 Local media in Shillong is strong.
 There are a number of theatres, newspapers, magazines, local radio and television stations.
-Shillong is also often called as "India's Rock Capital" due to its inhabitants' great passion for music, hosting concerts featuring a number of western artists.

 Cinema

 Cinemas in Shillong include Bijou Cinema Hall, Gold Cinema and Anjalee Cinema Hall (also called Galleria Anjalee Cinema).

 Print media

 Newspapers are published for Shillong both in Khasi and English.
 Prominent English dailies published here include Shillong Times, Meghalaya Guardian, Highland Post, Meghalaya Times and The Sentinel.
 Khasi dailies like U Mawphor, U Nongsaiñ Hima Peitngor, Kynjat Shaiamong others are published here.
 Weekly newspaper are "Salonsar" and "Dongmusa".
 There are magazines like "Iing Khristan" (100 years of publication), "Pateng Mynta" in Khasi and "Youth Today" and "Eastern Panorama" in English.

 Electronic media

 The radio industry has expanded with a number of private and government-owned FM channels being introduced.
 State-owned Doordarshan transmits terrestrial television channels.
 Apart from these few weekly news channels like Peitngor Cable News (PCN), Ri Khasi Channel, Batesi and T7 are broadcast weekly on the local cable networks.